 With Country, I am better, healthier, whole.

 I am indebted to the living cultures of the Gundangara, Ngunnawal and Ngamabri peoples.
-It is with their land that I live and write.
-My life is given depth, breadth, and endless meaning by this Country.
+It is with land, air and water that I live and create.
+My being is given endless meaning by this place.
 For that, I am thankful beyond words can say.

 Always was.
 Always will be.